marushkevych/grunt-cmiscopy/README.md

 `grunt cmiscopy` takes two optional command line parametes: `grunt cmiscopy:path:action` where
 - `path` is path to file or folder in CMS relative to `options.cmisRoot`
 - `action` is an action flag.
-Currently only 'upload' action flag is supported. (default is 'download').
+Supported actions:Currently only 'upload' action flag is supported. (default is 'download').
+    - download or d (default)
+    - upload or u
+    - list or l - list all aobjects in folder recursively

 If no parameters provided it will download all content of root folder to local project:
 ```